josiahryan555/my-website/README.md

 Note: right now the webpage is in a branched named `gh-pages`.
 This is where the /docs folder is that is deployed.
 This process must be done in that branch, and it will be deployed there.
 Maybe I should just merge the branchs.
 But for now, this process must be done in the `gh-pages` branch
 1. In a console, navigate to the project root and enter this line of code: `ng build --output-path docs --base-href /my-website/`.
 This builds the website.
+2. Copy `root/docs/index.html`, rename it `404.html`, and put it in the same folder (`root/docs/index.html`)
-2. Push and publish the branch
+3. Push and publish the branch
+4. Wait
-3. Check and see if it works!
+5. Check and see if it works!
 You may need to navigate to `settings/pages` in github/my-website to update the deployed site.
 It also may take several minutes to work ¯\_ (ツ)_/¯